marekhummel/advent-of-code/README.md

 # Advent Of Code
 Advent Of Code solutions.
 Contains solutions for all years from 2015 to 2025, most of them solved in Rust (2015 - 2023).
+Each year has a main language (2015-2023 in Rust, 2024 in zig, 2025 in elixir).
-Additionally, there are implementations in python (2023 partially, 2025-10), golang (2015-07, 2016-10, 2024-24), zig (2024) and elixir (2025).
+Additionally, there are single day implementations in python (2023 and 2025), golang (2015-07, 2016-10, 2024-24).

-Note that mostly for rust and a bit for zig it made sense to implement a library for reusage of code and structures and what not.
+Note that for rust, zig, python and elixir it made sense to implement a library for reusage of code and structures and what not.
 Nonetheless the important part of each day should still be in the respective daily file.
-Moreover, both rust and zigs daily files contain the solution values for that day, so that unit tests can check if some code broke a specific day.
+Moreover, the daily files contain the solution values for that day, so that unit tests can check if some code broke a specific day.

 ### Run
 To run solutions, use the main files in each language's directory.
 Pass `main` to run all days, or specify a day with options.